chingc/tutorial-uv/README.md

 If you're running into issues you think is related to the cache, uv includes a few escape hatches:

 - To force uv to revalidate cached data for all dependencies, pass `--refresh` to any command (e.g. `uv sync --refresh`).
-- To force uv to revalidate cached data for a specific dependency pass `--refresh-package` to any command (e.g. `uv sync --refresh-package flask`).
+- To force uv to revalidate cached data for a specific dependency, pass `--refresh-package` to any command (e.g. `uv sync --refresh-package flask`).
 - To force uv to ignore existing installed versions, pass `--reinstall` to any installation command (e.g. `uv sync --reinstall`).

 You can also remove entries from the cache: